-I was finding more geared toward the Founding Fathers who were Southern, and Adams, from New England.
-I was deciding what recipes were appropriate for Hamilton, I had to think about him and his family, rather than what was most popular.
+Most of what I found was more geared toward the Founding Fathers who were Southern, and Adams, from New England.
+In order to decide what recipes were appropriate for Hamilton, I had to think about him and his family, rather than what was most popular.
 I looked at his background [in the Caribbean and the New York area] and that of his in-laws, who were from a farm near Albany.

 Q: So did you need to change the recipes much?

 And people were cooking on fireplaces—“cook until done.”
 It isn’t temperature or time.
 In order to write a 21st Century version, I researched modern versions of similar recipes and used what I found to inspire me in updating the 18th Century recipes in the book.

 Q: What surprised you most in your research?

-Some of the other founding fathers, I learned there was great animosity between and among the founding fathers.
+The historical context for Hamilton gave me an appreciation for the great animosity between and among the founding fathers.
 I had not understood that.
 I hadn’t really thought about the fact that the Adamses, Abigail and John, detested Hamilton.
-Jefferson wasn’t a great fan.
+Jefferson wasn’t a great fan of Hamilton’s either.

 Another aspect of the context that enthralled me was learning how different the U.S. was at that time.
 In particular, I loved learning what New York and Philadelphia were like.
-The internet is a beautiful thing—I was learning about how small these cities were.
+The internet can be a beautiful thing.
+Using digitized census data from 1790, I learned how small these cities were.
 You don’t think about those things.

 Q: What do you think accounts for the popularity of the Hamilton musical and all things relating to Alexander Hamilton lately?